nicsure/TD-H3-Engineering/README.md

 〜 = No override, the radio simply selects the mode it would normally, such as AM in Air Band and FM everywhere else.
 AM/USB/FM = Forces the selected mode regardless of what the radio would normally do on a particular frequency.

-Both extended mods require operation in Live Mode to function.
+All extended mods require operation in Live Mode to function and require the use of the USB-C port.
 There is also a fine tune system in place, you can do this by right clicking the step selection on the VFOs.
 Note that this does not get saved to the radio, it's local to TID Station only.

 # TA3782F